thesassway/thesassway.com/source/intermediate/avoid-nested-selectors-for-more-modular-css.html.markdown

 ---
-Date: 2013-05-24
+date: 2013-05-24
-Categories: intermediate, guides, john-w-long
+categories: intermediate, guides, john-w-long
-Author: John W. Long
+author: John W. Long
-Summary: We've written before about the dangers of nesting your CSS selectors too deeply.
+summary: We've written before about the dangers of nesting your CSS selectors too deeply.
 The Inception Rule is a good one for getting you to avoid some mangled CSS selectors.
 But there's actually a lot of benefit to taking this concept a couple of steps farther.
 What happens when you avoid nesting for almost all of your major selectors?
 ---

 # Avoid nested selectors for more modular CSS